preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

  * Service level - We can reduce the dependencies at a minimum and eventually make separate components execute in different binaries and reside in different source trees

 Which decoupling mode to use is based on what needs our system has.
 Those needs can change as time passes.
-A good architecture should allow for migrating to a different decoupling mode if there is need for it.
+A good architecture should allow for migrating to a different decoupling mode if there is the need for it.

 A modern approach to this is to start from the service level decoupling from the very get-go.
 This is a bad approach as service level decoupling leads to a lot more maintenance, development effort & wasted network cycles.